 The Queen Elizabeth Hospital Birmingham is the receiving hospital for all the UK’s military patients when they are injured or fall ill anywhere around the world.

-Fisher House opened its doors in April 2013, and since opening has seen over 1,500 people come to stay, including patients and their parents, partners and children.
-This adds up to more than 8,000 nights of accommodation provided for people ranging in age from one month to 94 years!
+Fisher House opened its doors in April 2013, and since opening has seen over 4,100 people come to stay, including patients and their parents, partners and children.
+This adds up to more than 23,000 nights of accommodation (over 63 years' worth) provided for people ranging in age from one month to 94 years!

 Read the stories of some of the families who have benefitted from Fisher House below.